ronaldoussoren/pyobjc/docs/apinotes/CoreWLAN.rst

 .. note::

-   The Accounts framework is only available in OSX 10.6 or later.
+   The Accounts framework is only available in macOS 10.6 or later.

 CWKeychainCopyEAPIdentity